Thérèse Tietjens: Illness, farewell and death

 Late in her life Mme Tietjens developed cancer, which caused her much pain, and she died at the age of 46.
 By this stage, she had become a sort of British institution, and under Sir Michael Costa she sang many performances of Handel's Messiah and Mendelssohn's Elijah—both works dear to the taste of London concert-goers.
-She also grew extremely large: in 1920, the veteran American baritone David Bispham could recall her appearance but not her voice.
+She also put on a great deal of weight.
+In 1920, veteran American baritone David Bispham could recall her appearance but not her voice.
 Shaw, in 1892, remembered how her performances of Lucrezia, of Semiramide, Valentine, Pamina and her Countess had established a sort of belief that all these characters must have been extremely overweight.
-Despite her bearing, her intelligence, her great art and her goodhearted grace, he remembered a voice that had become stale and a genius that had ceased to be creative.
-The public had got used to going to see her, not the roles she performed.
 She had become loved for her private virtues as much as for her artistic gifts.

 Herman Klein, who always retained his high opinion of Tietjens and her art, attended her last performance.
 It was Lucrezia at Her Majesty's on 19 May 1877.
 She had known for some time that her body harboured a malignant growth, and she gave this performance prior to undergoing a surgical procedure designed to ease her affliction.
 She was really too ill to go on, but insisted.
 After each of the acts she fainted and had to be resuscitated, but while on stage showed no sign of her physical suffering, and only a few in the audience knew her condition.
 Her final scream, as Lucrezia realises that Gennaro is dead, sent a shudder through the house, and she did not shirk the painful fall to the stage at the close.
 The curtain rose twice to the applause, but she was again unconscious and lay motionless.
 The operation went ahead as planned but it was to no avail: she died in London on 3 October 1877.
-She was buried in Kensal Green Cemetery 'in the presence of a vast crowd, amid tokens of public grief such as no foreign artist before her had ever been vouchsafed on English soil.'
+She was buried in Kensal Green Cemetery "in the presence of a vast crowd, amid tokens of public grief such as no foreign artist before her had ever been vouchsafed on English soil."

-Among her achievements, she had introduced London to Gounod's Faust and Mireille, Verdi's Un ballo in maschera, Les vêpres siciliennes and La forza del destino, and Nicolai's Die lustigen Weiber von Windsor, while maintaining for almost 20 years a repertoire that also embraced Oberon, Der Freischütz, Fidelio, Médée, Die Zauberflöte, Il Seraglio, The Marriage of Figaro and, of course, her signature part of Lucrezia Borgia—and many other roles besides, such as Ortrud.
+Among her achievements, she had introduced London to Gounod's Faust and Mireille, Verdi's Un ballo in maschera, Les vêpres siciliennes and La forza del destino, and Nicolai's Die lustigen Weiber von Windsor, while maintaining for almost 20 years a repertoire that also embraced Oberon, Der Freischütz, Fidelio, Médée, Die Zauberflöte, Il Seraglio, The Marriage of Figaro and, of course, her signature part of Lucrezia Borgia — and many other roles as well.